 What are ticks?

 Ticks are small arachnids.
 Ticks require blood meals to complete their complex life cycles.
-Ticks are scientifically classified as Arachnida (which includes spiders).
-The
+Ticks are scientifically classified as Arachnida (a

 fossil record suggests ticks have been around at least 90 million years.
 There

 are over 800 species of ticks throughout the world, but only two families of

 ticks, Ixodidae (hard ticks) and Argasidae (soft ticks), are known to transmit